Prepared by Gary Giblin, District ESL Coordinator

-The Pearson Longman Cornerstone/Keystone series serves as the principal ESL text in grades 1-12, along with National Geographic's Edge series in the high school.
+The Pearson Longman Cornerstone/Keystone series serves as the principal ESL text in grades 1-5, while National Geographic's Edge series is used in the high school and middle school.
 Supplementary materials, including Inside the U.S.A., Keys to Learning, Building Bridges, and Spin are also employed in grades K-12.
 These materials are specifically designed to develop literacy in ELs and other struggling readers.

 When an EL student achieves a composite score of Level 3 (Proficient) on OELPA, that student is exited from the ESL program.
-In order to help ensure academic success in the classroom, exited students are monitored by their ESL teachers for two additional years.
-If necessary, these students may be offered additional ESL support.
+In order to help ensure academic success in the classroom, exited students are monitored by their ESL teachers for four additional years (see below).

-The other levels are Emerging and Proficient.
+The other levels are Emerging and Progressing.
 Guidance on the exit criteria for those students may be found here.

 Winton Woods City Schools monitors the academic performance of former ELs for four years, per Ohio guidelines.
 To facilitate this process, the district uses Ellevation, a web-based platform that allows teachers and administrators to access EL test scores, track student progress and share pertinent information with other teachers.
 We believe that with the kind of collaboration that Ellevation facilitates both ESL and content teachers (Math, Language Arts, Science, et al.) will have a more direct and significant impact on student language acquisition and academic growth.